Move to Resource refactoring

 It is a common practice to store localizable strings in resource files when working on project internalization.
 ReSharper detects strings to be localized and highlights them, so you can easily find and move such strings from your source code to resource files.
 ReSharper will declare the corresponding resource entry and replace the string in the code with a resource usage.

 Localizable(false).
-If the Optimistic algorithm is chosen, ReSharper analyzes only elements with attribute
+If the Optimistic algorithm is chosen, ReSharper analyzes only elements with the attribute

 Localizable(true).
 Depending on these settings, ReSharper defines whether a specific string is localizable, highlights localizable strings and enables the corresponding quick-fix.